 Is GTX 1660s really worth it compared to the newest RTX 3060, for example?
 Looking at the price, yes.

 I’d say this 1660 Super is an excellent card that doesn’t require VR users to lower their graphics settings too much.

 With the current scene, I would not recommend the RAM amount to be lower than 16GB.
 The games that have come out in recent months, seem to want to use more than 8GB.

-For example, Half-Life: Alyx, that came out recently, needs 12GB of RAM from you, and that’s just a minimum recommendation.
+For example, Half-Life: Alyx, which came out a while ago, needs 12GB of RAM from you, and that’s just a minimum recommendation.

-The one I am recommending has a speed of 3000MHz.
+The one I am recommending has a speed of 3600MHz.
 That results in faster speeds, especially when it’s paired with Ryzen processors.
-Ryzen is notorious for being able to scale the performance if the RAM speed is high, so in the end, the VR performance benefits from that a lot.
+Ryzen is notorious for being able to scale the performance when coupled with high RAM speeds.

-Prices for SSD have plummeted hard and getting one for yourself is almost mandatory.
-The difference for this 2020 affordable build compared to previous builds is that I recommend buying only SSD.
+Prices for SSD have plummeted hard, and getting one for yourself is almost mandatory.
+The difference for this 2020 affordable build compared to previous builds is that I recommend buying only SSDs.
 I don’t think HDD is even needed at this stage.

-You can get 1TB of SSD for 100 bucks.
+You can get 1TB of SSD for around 100 bucks.
 If you’d have done it a couple of years ago, the price would be at around 300.
-That is why I picked this 860 QVO SSD from Samsung.
-They are one of the best and they are ‘Best Seller’ on Amazon currently.
+That is why I picked this 870 SSD from Samsung.
+They are one of the best and they are ‘Amazon’s Choice’ currently.

 1 Terabyte should be more than enough to fit a lot of VR games on your PC.
 Of course, it might not be enough and that depends on you.
 It depends on what games you plan to play, as well as what else will you use the computer for.
 There are some gigantic games like Half-Life: Alyx that require 67GB of storage, but most VR games are well under that.